University of Bradford: Management, Law, and Social Sciences

 The Faculty of Management, Law, and Social Sciences is a recent merger.
 Until 2018 Social Sciences was separate.
 Management and Law, consisting of Bradford School of Management and the Law School was previously located 3 mi away from the main campus on a 13 acre parkland campus, Emm Lane.
 In 2019, the university moved its Faculty of Management, Law and Social Sciences to its main city centre campus.
 It teaches courses in business, finance, accountancy, management and marketing.
 As of 2005 the department commenced teaching an accredited LLB law degree.
 It has a number of master's degrees, MBA programmes and doctoral programmes running alongside undergraduate programmes.

-Its research is both international and interdisciplinary and has five main research groups covering all the main areas of management, and co-operative links and exchange agreements with 20 universities in America, Australia, Canada, Denmark, France, Holland, Spain and Sweden.
+Its research is both international and interdisciplinary and has five main research groups covering all the main areas of management, and co-operative links and exchange agreements with 20 universities in America, Australia, Canada, Denmark, France, the Netherlands, Spain and Sweden.

 The School of Management has full Economic and Social Research Council (ESRC) accreditation for DBA and PhD programmes, portfolio Association of MBAs accreditation for MBA programmes and EQUIS accreditation.